heutelbeck/sapl-policy-engine/sapl-documentation/1_3_GettingStarted.md

 cd my-pdp; .\sapl.exe
 ```

-The server starts on `localhost:8443` with no TLS and no authentication.
+The server starts on `localhost:8443`.
+By default, it binds to `127.0.0.1` only, does not accept external connections, and runs without TLS and authentication.
 No configuration files are needed.
 The PDP loads all `.sapl` files from the current directory and watches for changes.

-> **Warning:** This setup has no TLS and no authentication.
-Use it only for local experimentation.
-See [SAPL Node](../7_0_SaplNode/) for production setup.
+> **Note:** Since the server only listens on localhost, the lack of TLS and authentication is safe for local development.
+For network-accessible deployments, see [SAPL Node](../7_0_SaplNode/) to configure TLS, authentication, and signed policy bundles.

 4. In a separate terminal, send an authorization request: